bkapadia/SQAT06/README.md

         ‘selenium-standalone install’
         ‘selenium-standalone start’
     2) Register a github account at website 'github.com'
     3) Search ‘SQAT06’ project in the github website.
-Using key word instructor name 'IzzatBamieh' to find ‘SQAT06’ project and then clone ‘SIQAT06’ project code link which remote URL should use.
+       Using key word instructor name 'IzzatBamieh' to find ‘SQAT06’ project, and then clone ‘SIQAT06’ project code link which remote URL should use.
     4) Clone ‘SQAT06’ project code to your local machine by using cmd:
        ‘git clone  https://github.com/IzzatBamieh/SQAT06.git’.
         Using command ‘dir’ to check SQAT06 is cloned successfully